 The Action - Copy Files dialog box lets you specify files to copy to the device and the specific requirements that a device must meet for the action to be executed on the device.

-You access this dialog box by using the following methods:
+You can access this information by using the following methods:

 Clickto display the Select Files dialog box.
 In the dialog box, click Add, allow browser to launch ZCC Helper.
 In the dialog box, browse for the file path and click .
 Click the button for more information.

 On Windows 2000, Windows XP, Windows Vista, or Windows 7 device, the application executable can run in either the “user” space or the “system” space.
 By default, theoption is selected, which causes the application to run in the “user” space and inherit the same workstation security level as the logged-in user.

 If the logged-in user's security level does not provide sufficient rights and file access to run the application, you can configure the application to run in the “system” space or as a dynamic administrator, as described below: